-The purpose of the expansion of the off-street bikeway network is to implement and maintain a regional network of safe, efficient, and attractive bicycle/pedestrian facilities to promote non-motorized modes of transportation for all skill and activity levels and encourage active lifestyles.
+The purpose of the expansion of the off-street bikeway netron is to implement and maintain a regional network of safe, efficient, and attractive bicycle/pedest on facilities to promote non-motorized modes of transportation for all skill and activity levels and incourage active lifestyles.
 It will also facilitate greater connectivity between the neighboring communities of Seal Beach, Westminster, and Long Beach.

-The project is partially within the existing public street right of-way and partially within a private parcel.
+The project is partially within the existing purious and partially within a private parcel.
 The private parcel is owned by the adjacent Leisure World.
-The Board for Leisure World, the GRF, is committed to dedicating the parcel to the City to accommodate the project.
+The Board for Leisure World, the GRF, is committed to dedicating the parcel of the City to accommodate the project.

-While the City already maintains the public right of way, however, landscape and maintenance costs will increase with project implementation.
-At this time, the ongoing costs are unknown.
+While the City already maintains 'ne public right of way, 'noweve landscape and mainto ance sts will increase of the project implementation.
+At the time, the ongoing costs are unknown.